jart/django-bone/README.rst

 worth of work by generating all the annoying boilerplate code for you.
-One simple command is all that's needed to set up everything you'd expect from a bona-fide python project: standard source code layout, setup.py, sphinx documentation, unit tests, virtualenv, db migrations, nginx config, init.d file, jquery, deployment scripts, pretty css, etc.
+One simple command is all that's needed to set up everything you'd expect from a bona-fide python project: standard source code layout, setup.py, sphinx documentation, unit tests, version control, virtualenv, db migrations, nginx config, init.d file, jquery, deployment scripts, pretty css, etc.

 Usage